diegoami/DA-youtube-scripts/README.md

 # YOUTUBE SCRIPTS COLLECTION

-Collection of scripts used to perform various operations on Youtube Included are also collections of working youtube links.
+Collection of scripts used to perform various operations on Youtube.
+Included are also collections of working youtube links.